LukasKri/html-css-cv/README.md

 ## Knowledge
 * HTML structure and elements
 * Ordered and unordered lists
-* Basic knowledge of tables
+* Basic knowledge of tables and forms

 * Basic CSS elements
 * Internal and external CSS